kreier/jetson-car/README.md

 #### Reactivation of the Jetson Nano Project

 In early 2024 I finished assembling the Jetson Nano into the enclosure I purchased in 2020, together with the Wifi card, antenna and camera.
 It turns out the [5MP Raspberry Pi camera Rev 1.3](https://www.thegioiic.com/camera-5mp-raspberry-pi) with the OV5647 is not compatible with the Jetson Nano!
 I have two and can't get them to work.
-But I have a 720p USB webcam with 90 degrees FOV that should work as well.
+But I have a 720p USB webcam with 120 degrees FOV that should work.
+While you can adjust the focus with the current driver it has only 80 degrees FOV in 720p and causes a buffer overflow and stalling system when connected to USB.
+A logitech C270 works without these problems.

 ![Jetson Nano 2024](pic/2024_jetson_nano.jpg)

+Another problem is that updating the software causes incompatibility for the gcc compiler with many errors throwing at you.

 #### TODO